susom/db-to-avro/README.md

   * Deleting docker container after successful export
   * Listing catalogs, schemas, and tables
   * Testing connection to db
+* Option for saving output as .avro instead of .json, so manifest is included with the dataset itself.
 * Unit tests(!)

 ### Known Issues